Notes Payable, Related Parties

 JanOne Inc. Note

-On April 25, 2018, ASH delivered to the Seller that certain Promissory Note (the “ApplianceSmart Note”) in the original principal amount of $3,919 (the “Original Principal Amount”), as such amount may be adjusted per the terms of the ApplianceSmart Note.
+On April 25, 2018, ASH delivered to the Seller that certain Promissory Note (the “ApplianceSmart Note”) in the original principal amount of $3,919, (the “Original Principal Amount”), as such amount may be adjusted per the terms of the ApplianceSmart Note.
 The ApplianceSmart Note is effective as of April 1, 2018 and matures on April 1, 2021 (the “Maturity Date”).
 The ApplianceSmart Note bears interest at 5% per annum with interest payable monthly in arrears.
 Ten percent of the outstanding principal amount will be repaid annually on a quarterly basis, with the accrued and unpaid principal due on the Maturity Date.
 ApplianceSmart has agreed to guaranty repayment of the ApplianceSmart Note.
 The remaining $2,581 of the Purchase Price was paid in cash by ASH to the Seller.
 ASH may reborrow funds, and pay interest on such re-borrowings, from the Seller up to the Original Principal Amount.
-As of December 31, 2019, and September 30, 2018, there was $2,826 principal outstanding on the ApplianceSmart Note.
+As of September 30, 2020, there was $2,826 outstanding on the ApplianceSmart Note and is included in Debtor in possession liabilities on the Company’s Consolidated Balance Sheet.

 On December 26, 2018, ASH and the Seller amended and restated the ApplianceSmart Note to, among other things, grant the Seller a security interest in the assets of ASH and ApplianceSmart in accordance with the terms of separate security agreements entered into between ASH and ApplianceSmart, respectively, and the Seller.

 On December 9, 2019, ApplianceSmart filed a voluntary petition in the United States Bankruptcy Court for the Southern District of New York seeking relief under Chapter 11 of Title 11 of the United States Code.
-See Note 13 for a complete discussion.
+See Notes 13 and 14 for a complete discussion.

-In connection with the acquisition of Marquis by the Company, the Company entered into a mezzanine loan in the amount of up to $7,000 with Isaac Capital Fund (“ICF”), a private lender whose managing member is Jon Isaac, our President and Chief Executive Officer.
+During 2015, the Company entered into a mezzanine loan in the amount of up to $7,000 with Isaac Capital Fund (“ICF”), a private lender whose managing member is Jon Isaac, our President and Chief Executive Officer.
 The ICF mezzanine loan bears interest at 12.5% per annum with payment obligations of interest each month and all principal due in May 2025.
-As of December 31, 2019, and September 30, 2019, there was $2,000 outstanding on this mezzanine loan.
+As of September 30, 2020, and September 30, 2019, there was $2,000 outstanding on this mezzanine loan.